javabrown/consumer_profile/README.md

 Consumer-Profile API
 ====================

 This HATEOAS Driven REST-3 APIs application.
-I developed this project as part of my **ConsumerReport Inc.** assignment.
+I developed this project as part of my **ConsumerReport.** assignment.
 It serves CRUD operation on UserProfile Resource.

 **Following tools and technology I have used:**